lauguillier/BlenderGeoAlt/README.md

 ## Usage

+The script was written in blender 2.90.0.
+Select 'Scripting' workspace tab in the top line, and load the script with menu 'Text/Open' (Alt-O).

 At the moment, you have to enter the north/south/west/east coordinates within the python script source code:

 	# La Rhune